kavia-common/travel-guide-project-219250-219290/Frontend/README.md

 This project provides a minimal React template with a clean, modern UI and minimal dependencies.

+New: Photo Gallery
+- Gallery at /gallery with responsive grid, search and location filter
+- Lightbox viewer with keyboard navigation (Esc/Arrow keys)
+- Upload flow at /gallery/upload storing photos in-memory (no backend yet)
+- Share links (copy to clipboard) use client routes like /gallery/:id
+- Ready to integrate a backend later via PhotosService using REACT_APP_BACKEND_URL

 ## Features

 - **Lightweight**: No heavy UI frameworks - uses only vanilla CSS and React